Working Towards an Inclusive Future For All

 easyRights will be trialled in the following locations...

-Birmingham - a translation widget using easyRights technology in audio and written format for the brumbreathes website.
+Birmingham - a translation widget using easyRights technology in audio and written format for the cities brumbreathes air quality permit website.

-Larissa - a solution proposing automation of the process and the immediate storage and management of data related to the application for certification of permanent residence and the issuance of a certificate of permanent residence.
+Larissa - a solution proposing automation of the immediate storage and management of data related to application for and issue of certificates of permanent residence .

-Malaga - a voice assistant that uses easyRights technology to build a structure that is complemented with a narrated experience in the migrants' language and some added features.
+Malaga - a voice assistant that uses easyRights technology to complement services with a narrated experience in the migrants' language.

 Palermo - an application that facilitates the understanding of the steps necessary to access the registry services of the municipality of Palermo.

-Birmingham - understand the information on the brumbreathes website correctly and in the language that they are familiar with, easily read the simple steps to what is crucial information in the format of “What”, “Where”, “When”, “How” and learn to pronounce important service-related words.
+Birmingham - better understand the information on the brumbreathes website in their language with simple steps and ability to learn to pronounce important service words.

-Larissa - reduce as much as possible the communication with natural language and physical presence.
+Larissa - reduce as much as possible complex and difficult communication with new natural language processing and physical presence services.

-Malaga - save time and effort as they navigate through the asylum process.
+Malaga - save time and effort in navigating through the asylum process.

 Palermo - know all the necessary steps and the documents to bring and fill in to start the registration procedures, reducing waiting times, and helping them with the language barriers.